czipperz/asert/README.md

 * k and i		switched places (`i k ,` => `k i ,`)
 * l and o		switched places (`o l .` => `l o .`)

-The first two columns and the sixth are still the same!
+The first two columns and the special characters are still the same!

 **CAPS LOCK IS BOUND TO ESCAPE (because vim)!!!**